daniel-he-dev/Mithril/README.md

 A modern single-page web application for browsing, purchasing, and providing feedback on stylish clothing.

 Check out the deployed app on Heroku [here](http://glacial-dawn-48786.herokuapp.com/)!
+Check out how the Mithril-products back-end service was implemented [here](https://github.com/daniel-he-dev/Mithril-products).

 ## Table of Contents